👥 HR & People Ops SOP

 The lesson?
 Hire

-attitude, train for skill.
-The right mindset beats the perfect resume every
+for attitude, train for skill.
+The right mindset beats the perfect resume

 Your hiring decisions today shape the company's future tomorrow.